t3hmun/t3hmun.github.io.old/_posts/2015-10-22-encoding-and-decoding-in-python-3.md

 ## Direct Output To `stdout`

-The final method of working with utf-8 or any specified encoding is to send raw bytes directly to `stdout` skipping the automatic encoding.
-This is the only way to guarantee that your encoding is kept intact, useful when the intent is to have utf-8 (or anything else) output piped or redirected to other places intact.
+The final method of working with utf-8 or any specified encoding is to send raw bytes directly to the `stdout` buffer, skipping the automatic encoding.
+This is the only way to guarantee that your encoding is kept intact, useful when the intent is to have utf-8 (or anything else) output piped or redirected to other places unmodified.

-As mentioned before `sys.stdout.write(string)` encodes by default, however using `sys.stdout.buffer.write(bytes)` skips the automatic encoding allowing you to output whatever you want intact.
+As mentioned before `sys.stdout.write(string)` encodes by default, however using `sys.stdout.buffer.write(bytes)` delivers your bytes directly, unchanged.

+In theory `string.encode('utf-8)` doesn't actually do anything to the data itself, since string is is already utf-8, it just creates a bytes var to so that we can make direct use of the data.
+The is the equivalent of 'outputting the string directly'.

 The following simple Python script: